Lead organisation

 Project description

-Enabled by Heritage Lottery Green Recovery Challenge Fund support, the project leveraged £3 for every £1 of grant funding, demonstrating the power of partnership working.
+Initially enabled by Heritage Lottery Green Recovery Challenge Fund support, the project leveraged £3 for every £1 of grant funding, demonstrating the power of partnership working.
 These efforts have already paved the way for feasibility studies on a larger downstream section of Hamble Brook, promising an even greater impact in the future.

 The Hamble Brook restoration has been a journey of vision, planning, and hands-on delivery: